-Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions determined by an actuarial valuation as of that date.
+Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions

+At June 30, 2017, the Sheriff reported a liability of \$548,588 for its proportionate share of the net pension liability.
+The net pension liability was measured as of June 30, 2016 and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
 The Sheriff's proportion of the net pension liability was based on a projection of the Sheriff's long-term share of contributions to the pension plan relative to the projected contributions of all participating employers, actuarially determined.
-At June 30, 2015, the Sheriff's proportion was .08172%, which was a decrease of 0.0036% from its proportion measured as of June 30, 2014.
+At June 30, 2016, the Sheriff's proportion was .08643%, which was an increase of 0.0471% from its proportion measured as of June 30, 2015.